Douggyfr3sh/myBlog/introPost.md

 I tend to stay very busy, and currently in addition to my day job I'm working on the following:

-* An online store and crowdfunding campaign for the Pla Motion Controller
+* An online store and crowdfunding campaign for [Pla Motion Controller](www.plarocks.com)
 * Extending a previously written GDAX Dollar Cost Averaging bot with more features
 * Learning MeteorJS in order to rapidly develop some web apps in the Crypto space